 This lens, offering a 94° angle of view (perfect for wide shots), is more of an entry-level (or mid-range) lens.
 Its only competition, which is not really, is the Sony FE 20mm F/1.8 G – although they don’t really play in the same league, as it is three times more expensive (about 1000€).

 A few words about why I made this choice.
 I am a landscape photography enthusiast, and when I was using a DSLR, I bought the very good Canon 16-35mm f/4 L IS.
 But then it was time to change for a mirrorless camera, and I had to make a choice.
 Considering my budget and my use mainly in landscape (daytime or in low light on a tripod), I was finally limited to three choices I could have considered: the Tamron 17-28mm f/2.8 Di III RXD (my initial choice), and two fixed focal lengths, the Sony 20mm f/1.8 G and the Tamron 20mm (the one I’m reviewing today).
 After a lot of considerations and help from Alex (he’ll recognize himself, I know he reads around here), I finally decided to go with the Tamron 20mm.
 I won’t need the wide f/1.8 aperture of the Sony, and I preferred to save money by not buying the Tamron 17-28mm which has yet the excellent reputation of being one of the best wide-angle zooms for Sony.
 In fact, some reviewers like Dustin Abbott say that if you already have the 17-28mm, there is little point in getting the 20mm, unless you have a very pixelated sensor.
+By the way, we just wrote and published our full review of the Tamron 17-28mm f/2.8!

 In any case, I hope that this kind of article will help you to better understand camera lenses and choose yours.